 Where good relationships and good communication has been established between parents and teachers, parents will be kept updated on their child's behaviour at school and information on bad behaviour will be received within the context of all the other information that the school provides.
 Where children continually misbehave or commit more serious misdemeanours their parents are informed and their support enlisted, particularly if the response is restorative justice where they would need to attend a restorative conference.
-Parents of children whose behaviour puts them at risk of exclusion will receive a letter from the head teacher which will remain on the child's file.
+Parents of children whose behaviour puts them at risk of suspension will receive a letter from the head teacher which will remain on the child's file.
 Parents will be asked to come into school and a Pastoral Support Plan (PSP) will be drawn up.
-This may involve attendance at the Inclusion Centre for preventative work.
-Although we would encourage parents to support the school with appropriate sanctions at home, they will also be asked to adopt a positive approach in order to make a long-term change in their child's behaviour.
+We would encourage parents to support the school with appropriate sanctions at home, they will also be asked to adopt a positive approach in order to make a long-term change in their child's behaviour.
 This will depend on the age of the child and the kind of behaviour that is causing a problem but will very often take the form of regular communication, either through meetings or a good behaviour book and a grid for them to record instances or periods of good behaviour with a reward when the whole grid is complete.